ashwani-rathee/HacktoberFestWork/README.md

 # HacktoberFestWork
-Program that need to written:
+Programs that need to be written:
 <pre>
 C++ "Hello, World!"
 Program
 C++ Program to Print Number Entered by User